 This is unfortunate for a number of reasons.
-On a societal level, a producer who does not adequately understand the liability risks within his or her profession could engage in unintentionally negligent behavior that does significant damage to innocent consumers.
-On a personal level, agents and brokers who do not know how to manage their own professional liability are putting their careers and personal assets at great risk.
+On a societal level, a producer who doesn't adequately understand the liability risks within his or her profession could engage in unintentionally negligent behavior that does significant damage to innocent consumers.
+On a personal level, agents and brokers who don't know how to manage their own professional liability are putting their careers and personal assets at great risk.